Day 5 At The Dubai Airshow: New Airline Commits To A330neo

 Figure 1: Infographic Dubai Airshow 2017 Day 5 (Source: AeroAnalysis)

 Day 5 was a tranquil one with a single wide body and a commitment for single aisle aircraft.
-The Dubai Airshow has come to an end and it has been an interesting one with 2 historic agreements in the single aisle market space and Emirates’ selection of the Boeing 787.
+The Dubai Airshow has come to an end, and it has been an interesting one with 2 historic agreements in the single aisle market space and Emirates’ selection of the Boeing 787.
 A first indication shows that orders and commitments for the show can be valued at $110B, though steep discounts are customary.

 In the coming days, I will make corrections to the order overview where necessary.
-One correction will be that options will not be counted as commitments, but will be placed in their own category.
-This is quite important since out of all announcements for orders and commitments roughly 10% of the orders and order intents was an option.
-I will make the clear split between firm orders, order intentions options, customer reveals and upsize values and more, similar to what I did for the Paris Airshow earlier this year and I will be adding a dedicated page for the Dubai Airshow on the AeroAnalysis website.
+One correction will be that options will not be counted as commitments but will be placed in their own category.
+This is quite important since out of all announcements for orders and commitments, roughly 10% of the orders and order intents was an option.
+I will make the clear split between firm orders, order intentions options, customer reveals, and upsize values and more, similar to what I did for the Paris Airshow earlier this year, and I will be adding a dedicated page for the Dubai Airshow on the AeroAnalysis website.

 Thank you for reading this article.
 If you enjoyed reading this article, don’t forget to hit the "Follow" text at the top of this page next to my profile to receive updates for my upcoming articles.